If you updated your cookie banner this spring, congratulations: you are compliant with the past.

 India: the DPDP countdown is real, with two hard dates

-• May 13–14, 2027: the substantive obligations — notice, consent, breach notification, data principal rights — become fully enforceable, with penalties up to INR 2.5 billion (roughly USD 26 million).
+- May 13, 2027 (Phase 3): the substantive obligations — notice, consent, breach notification, data principal rights, cross-border rules — become fully enforceable, with penalties up to INR 2.5 billion (roughly USD 26 million).

-If you have an Indian user base, 2026 is the build-and-test year.
+If you have an Indian user base, the rest of 2026 is the build-and-test window before Phase 2.
 The architecture signal matters even if India is not your market: consent is being treated as auditable, interoperable infrastructure, not a banner you bolt on.

 The long-stalled ePrivacy Regulation proposal was formally withdrawn in early 2025.
 Its replacement arrived on November 19, 2025: the Digital Omnibus, which would fold cookie rules out of the ePrivacy Directive and into the GDPR.
 The headline changes, as proposed: